 Even if you remain friends with those who drink, it can help to have sober friends as a separate support system.
-Try meeting sober friends through a treatment alumni program, a 12-step meeting or another sober environment.
-Also, suggest some sober activities to your drinking friends so your encounters don’t always involve alcohol.
+You can join AA or other peer support programs, get a sponsor, or attend treatment alumni functions to establish a sober support system.
+Also, you can plan some sober activities to your drinking friends so your encounters don’t always involve alcohol.
 For example, try a nature activity, engage in an exercise class or sport, or join a class to learn a hobby.

-A residential treatment program or intensive outpatient program can provide strategies for moving forward with life in recovery, including how to handle triggers and temptations.
-Also, an aftercare program and 12-step meetings can provide continuing support after alcohol rehab to make it easier to avoid relapse and stick with recovery.
+A residential treatment program can help you develop tools and strategies for a successful life in recovery, including how to handle triggers and temptations.
+Also, an aftercare program and 12-step meetings can provide continuing support after alcohol rehab to make it easier to avoid relapse and maintain your recovery.